Employees must be paid for the work they do. They should get at least minimum wage for hours worked in each pay period.

 When employment ends, employers must pay employees their final wages.

-All employees must be paid at least minimum wage wage per hour.
-The minimum wage in B.C. is $13.85 per hour.
+All employees must be paid at least minimum wage.
+The minimum wage in British Columbia is $16.75 per hour.

-An employee who reports for work must be paid for at least two hours, even if they work less than two hours.
+An employee who reports for work must be paid for at least two hours, even if they work less than 2 hours.

 Employers are legally required to make certain deductions from wages.
 Business costs cannot be deducted from wages.